Software Engineering: A Modern Approach

 Allows changes in the algorithms used by a class.

-Makes a data structure open to extensions, allowing the addition of a function to each element of a data structure without changing their code.
+Makes a data structure open to extensions, allowing the addition of a function to each element without changing their code.

-Allows an object to notify other objects that its state has changed.
+Allows an object to notify other objects when its state has changed.

 Defines the skeleton of an algorithm in a base class and delegates the implementation of some steps to subclasses.

-3. Among the design patterns answered in question (2), which ones are creational patterns?
+3. Among the design patterns identified in question (2), which ones are creational patterns?

 4. Considering the answers to question (2), list design patterns that:

-Make a class open to extensions without needing to modify its source code, i.e., patterns that put into practice the Open/Closed principle.
+Make a class open to extension without needing to modify its source code, i.e., patterns that put into practice the Open/Closed principle.

-Increase class cohesion, i.e., make the class have a single responsibility.
+Increase a class’s cohesion, i.e., ensure the class has a single responsibility.

 Simplify the use of a system.